-Conditional Step: This step and the next apply only if you intend to provision Office 365 from a local proprietary AD.
+Conditional Step: This step and the next apply only if you intend to provision Office 365 from a local If Conditional Step: This step and the non-tappy only a year and the proprietary AD.
 If you are provisioning Office 365 by Migrator for Notes to Exchange or some other method, the provisioning must occur in the Batch migration process later in this chapter.
 For now, skip ahead to step 13.